RV32C

 Decompressor

 As all implemented instructions are 1:1 with full-sized instructions, the decompressor simply sits in front of the normal decoder.
-The decompressor takes in 16b of an instruction and outputs the corresponding 32b instruction.
+The decompressor takes in 16b of an instruction and outputs the corresponding 32b instruction, which is in turn fed to the standard decoder.